-When you’ve conducted your activity, it's important to offer feedback to people who participated.
-Receiving feedback shows people how their input has impacted on your work, they feel listened to and valued.
-As a result they will be more likely to get involved again.
+When you run a lived experience activity, it's important to offer feedback to the people who took part.
+Feedback shows people how their input has impacted your work, and helps them to feel listened to and valued.
+As a result, they'll be more likely to get involved again.